DanWlker/toolbox.nvim/README.md

 ## TODOs

-1. Make it work in visual mode
+1. Make it work in visual mode (Done)